tum-rsa/4D-WORKS/docs/guides/guide_overview.md

 # 4D-WORKS Guide: Towards Automatic Metadata Curation for 4D Topographic Observation

-4D topographic data, i.e. dense 3D time series, have become increasingly available through near-continuous in-situ observation using, e.g., laser scanning or photogrammetry, to capture Earth surface dynamics across time [^Lindenbergh2025].
+4D topographic data, i.e. dense 3D time series, have become increasingly available through near-continuous in-situ observation using, e.g., laser scanning or photogrammetry, to capture Earth surface dynamics across time (Lindenbergh et al., 2025[^Lindenbergh2025]).
 Unlike traditional multitemporal datasets with only a few repeat point cloud acquisitions, the time series consist of a high number of epochs (typically hundreds to thousands; e.g., Vos et al. 2021[^Vos2021], Anders et al. 2022[^Anders2022]) and create a great challenge for consistent metadata handling due to a lack of established practices regarding time-dependent metadata.
 Essential processing information and products, such as transformation matrices required for time-dependent alignment of epochs, has not yet been handled in a consistent manner and usually provided as supplementary files in formats tailored to the user-specific tools that were used for the processing.
 Reusing the data in different workflows and domains can thus be tedious, as they often require customized scripts to read the large volumes of 4D (3D+time) data.
 Especially with emerging efforts of research groups to publish such valuable datasets, the development of uniform and flexible metadata practices is a timely effort to establish a cross-community practice.

 The aim of our 4D-WORKS metadata practice is to improve interoperability, simplify reuse across Research Data Management (RDM) workflows by the Earth System Science (ESS) community, and encourage increasing 4D dataset publication by reducing preparation effort.
 To address this, we propose a metadata schema and automated curation workflow tailored to time-dependent topographic datasets, with a special focus on near-continuous time series and multi-source data.
 The approach is demonstrated for different use cases and application scenarios, integrating various data sources (in-situ laser scanning and photogrammetry, satellite imagery) and processing products to foster community adoption and practical applicability.
 [TODO: state explicitly here the STAC extension? as this is a guide and not proposal]